DrJukka/PerfTestApp/README.md

 Then add the content of the TestApp\www\ folder to the www folder  of the Thali app.

-Do also remember to copy the ipaddress.json
+Do also remember to copy the ipaddress.json into the jxcore folder!